shliu888/integrated-hacking-toolkit/README.md

 ✓ Crunch
 ✓ Arpspoof ... and more!

 **STATUS: Under development**.
-Nmap section (under Scanning and Reconnaissance) has been completed, and OSINT section (also under Scanning and Reconnaissance), is due to be completed soon.
+The Scanning and Reconnaissance section has been completed and is included in v0.2.
+Currently working on Payload Generator section.

 Feel free to suggest edits by creating a pull request.